Black Tarantula

 Black Tarantula is the name of two fictional characters appearing in American comic books published by Marvel Comics.

 The Carlos LaMuerto version of Black Tarantula first appears in The Amazing Spider-Man #419 (January 1997), and makes his first full appearance in The Amazing Spider-Man #432 (March 1998).
 Black Tarantula was created by writer Tom DeFalco and artist Steve Skroce.
-The name was allegedly inspired by a Harry Belafonte song.